Why Opt For a Vegan Hair Brush?

 How Are Vegan Hair Brushes Different from Normal Hair Brushes?

 Hair brushes have traditionally been designed using the hair derived from animals, such as squirrel fur, horse hair, and pig hair.
-However, vegan hair brushes are so made that they are designed from he fibres of trees and plants such as cactus, nylon, bamboo, tapioca, or coconuts.
+However, vegan hair brushes are so made that they are designed from fibers of trees and plants such as cactus, nylon, bamboo, tapioca, or coconuts.

 As such, they are easily biodegradable (and hence are eco-friendly) and are prepared without causing any major impact to the animal populations.